s-vu/sheet-music-denoiser/README.md

-Code used to create a sheet music denoiser ML model for Computer Vision class
+Code used to create a sheet music denoiser ML model for Computer Vision class (Spring 2024)

 Includes:
   -code to create datasets by adding noise/blur to images